gabo-di/AquaCrop.jl/README.md

 dump(all_ok)
 cropfield.logger
 ```
-we can see that in this case the default runtype is `JuliaRun`.

 We can edit at run time the `cropfield` variable
 We can do set the soil and soil layers to a given known soil type